mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 However, the policy is kept in place by regular bargaining sessions, in which one hoped-for reward is permission to move to Atsah with its very high standard of living – with an expenses subsidy from the subsector budget of course.

 The population includes around 55 million Vargr and 15 million members of other species, most notably humans.
 The majority of the population is concentrated in large, high-tech cities but there are extensive country estates and small towns scattered all over the planet.
-The former typically belong to those who have served the duke or subsector administration well and may be held in perpetuity or only as long as the duke’s favour is retained.
+The former typically belong to those who have served the duke or subsector administration well and may be held in perpetuity or only as long as the duke’s favor is retained.
 The towns are mostly agricultural centres providing a modest income from exports.

-The subsector administrative centre is a small city in its own right, located in beautiful countryside with recreation areas nearby.
+The subsector administrative center is a small city in its own right, located in beautiful countryside with recreation areas nearby.
 Some of these are restricted by rank or special privilege; others are open to anyone.
 The duke lives at the heart of this administrative complex, which has its own spaceport manned by the duke’s

 Jump Bridge Atsah maintains a bridge on a single, very large ice asteroid (map hex 2814).
 This links 10 worlds in the Dunmag and Atsah subsectors with a jump-
 1 main, which begins in trailing Atsah and runs throughout the Ian and Khouth subsectors in Corridor.
 In total, this main contains 21 systems in Deneb and another 20 worlds in Corridor.

 The public reason for this bridge is to promote jump-1 merchant traffic in the subsector.
 An unstated, but generally understood, reason is to permit jump-1 access to Dunmag, the ostensible capital world of the subsector.
 This allows Atsah to exert influence on Dunmag with relatively cheap ships.
 In contrast, Inar not only needs a minimum of jump-2, but it also has a greater distance to cover: 14 parsecs instead of Atsah’s seven.

 The Dukes of Atsah have always put their disputes with Vincennes and Inar, and their own interests, ahead of those of the Imperium.
-The dukes have a history of permitting favoured factions to get away with extreme bending of rules and only intervening to stop conflicts when external pressure becomes too much or their favourites start losing.
+The dukes have a history of permitting favored factions to get away with extreme bending of rules and only intervening to stop conflicts when external pressure becomes too much or their favorites start losing.
 The region has become a constant low-level nuisance, with the occasional major crisis and given its strategic importance this is of grave concern to the Imperial authorities.

 The subsector fleet – the 88th – is heavily politicised and whilst it does the job of suppressing independent pirates, it tends to become embroiled in local disputes and turn a blind eye to ‘internal’ transgressions.
 Sector fleet assets are routinely assigned to conduct gunboat diplomacy in the region and remind all local factions that there are limits to wayward behaviour, even if the subsector duke is willing to tolerate their actions.